-Not shown in the table above is the Freedom Unlimited card which earns 1.5X everywhere.
-So, a great approach is to use the Freedom Unlimited card for all spend that doesn’t fit any of the above categories.
+Not shown in the table above are the Freedom Unlimited card and the similar Ink Business Unlimited card.
+Both cards earn 1.5X everywhere.
+So, a great approach is to use either Unlimited card for all spend that doesn’t fit any of the above categories.

 The Freedom card (not the Freedom Unlimited) offers different 5X categories each quarter, up to $1500 in spend.
-This quarter Chase is offering 5X at grocery stores and drugstores.
+This quarter Chase is offering 5X at grocery stores and for all Paypal and Chase pay purchases.
+You can always find current 5X categories on Chase’s Freedom Calendar.
 You must enroll each quarter.

 Gift cards and other strategies for increasing category bonus spend

 If you don’t naturally spend a lot within the above category bonuses, you may still be able to earn lots of Ultimate Rewards points by buying gift cards or via other strategies.
 Here are some examples: